ehkropf/ModifiedSchwarz/README.md

 # ModifiedSchwarz

-A modified Schwarz problem solver in c++.
+A modified Schwarz problem solver in C++.

+## License

+All work in this repository, unless otherwise specified, is Copyright 2017 Everett Kropf.

+This file is part of ModifiedSchwarz.

+ModifiedSchwarz is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+ModifiedSchwarz is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with ModifiedSchwarz.
+If not, see <http://www.gnu.org/licenses/>.

 ## Setup

-Since you are only viewing this repository, which is the only use for which it is supplied, you can skip this section.

 ModifiedSchwarz relies on the following external libraries: